APikielny/mannequinchallenge/README.md

 2. Use the grid_bash_scripts/test_mannequin_on_grid.sh script to test the model.
 You will need a GPU, which can be specified on the Brown CS Grid or most computers in the Visual Computing Lab.
 If you are using grid, you can simply run the qsub command specified above.
 The model can be set in the bash script (ignore the "_net_G.pth" part), and must exist in the `checkpoints/` folder ahead of time.
 If this folder doesn't exist, you can use `./fetch_checkpoints.sh` (to get Google's) or find them at `/data/jhtlab/apikieln/checkpoints` (models we have trained throughout the year)

 ## Overview
 This repo contains the implementation of the Consistent Depth Estimation for Video project, written by Marc Mapeke and Adam Pikielny.
 Our goal is to improve temporal consistency of depth maps.
 We start with Google's MannequinChallenge work.
-Different branches of this repo (TODO, hopefully we will combine these) contain latent regularization, anti-aliased sampling, and fourier features techniques towards this goal.
+Throughout the year, we used different branches of this repo for latent regularization (`train-from-scratch`), anti-aliased sampling (`anti-alias`), and fourier features (`fourier-features`) towards this goal.
+These branches have now been combined into `alias-fourier-merge` (TODO, name may change).
+We have kept the old branches around just in case.

-Here is a link to my (Adam's) thesis [presentation](https://docs.google.com/presentation/d/1_0Mgygl7-zHsIIfYkqIjycVZTPjHw3pGgcbOI6KdYis/edit#slide=id.g35f391192_00) and [document](https://drive.google.com/file/d/1jF-IOYivDaL0aoN6qJj5AdSrNxRsgSzf/view?usp=sharing) (please request access if necessary, or email me).
+Here is a link to my (Adam's) thesis [presentation](https://docs.google.com/presentation/d/1_0Mgygl7-zHsIIfYkqIjycVZTPjHw3pGgcbOI6KdYis/edit#slide=id.g35f391192_00) and [document](https://drive.google.com/file/d/1jF-IOYivDaL0aoN6qJj5AdSrNxRsgSzf/view?usp=sharing) (please request access if necessary or email me).

 I have moved the original README to `README_Google.md`.
 This README now contains an effort to document our code.